frappe/erpnext_documentation/user/manual/en/customize-erpnext/custom-scripts/generate-item-code-based-on-custom-logic.md

 <!-- add-breadcrumbs -->
 # Generate Item Code Based On Custom Logic

-Add this in the Custom Script of **Item**, so that the new Item Code is generated just before the a new Item is saved.
+Add this Custom Script in the script of **Item**, so that the new Item Code is generated just before the Item gets saved.

-(Thanks to Aditya Duggal)